 When I upload a csv file to add users to the system, the names are cut off when there is a letter with accent in the name.

 ex.
 Quitério becomes: Quit (see attachment)

 The system accepts letters with accents, because in the user list I can type/edit the name correctly.

 This occurs on every testplatform, also the most recent version localy installed.

-Updated by Ivan Tcholakov about 9 years ago
+Updated by Ivan Tcholakov over 9 years ago

 Probably you use the native PHP functions str_getcsv() (http://php.net/manual/en/function.str-getcsv.php) and fgetcsv() (http://php.net/manual/en/function.fgetcsv.php).
 These functions are not convenient, because they depend on OS locale.
 When OS locale is not UTF-8 (in Windows for example) these functions cut all non-ASCII letters.
 However OS system locale should not be changed, because it is not thread-safe.

 In Chamilo 1.8.x we use alternative php-implemented functions.
 See in chamilo-classic/main/inc/lib/text.lib.php the functions api_str_getcsv() and api_fgetcsv().
 They work with UTF-8 (and other encodings) correctly.